 Trains: There are regular trains to Saint-Jean-Pied-de-Port along the Bayonne - Saint-Jean-Pied-de-Port railway, which connect to larger towns including Bordeaux.

 Sweden’s Kungsleden, or King’s Trail, is one of the most dramatic and popular on the continent.
-From start to finish it measures an impressive 270 miles.
+From start to finish it measures an impressive 435 km.
 The shortened version from Abisko to Nikkaluokta takes trekkers through one of western Europe’s last unspoiled regions.
 You’ll go past vast birch forests, stark arctic landscapes, desolate tundra, and even giant glaciers, before leading them into the shadow of Mount Kebnekaise – Sweden’s highest peak.
 There are huts strategically located throughout the route to provide respite from any bad weather.
 Officials keep the path in pristine condition throughout the hiking season.

 Visit the website of Visit Sweden to find out more about this hike.